ericwait/hydra-image-processor/readme.md

 Two environment variables must be defined for a successful build:
   1. PYTHON3_DIR - Root directory of the Python 3.x installation to build against
-  2. NUMPY3_DIR - Root directory of the Numpy installation to build against.
+  2. NUMPY3_DIR - Root directory of the Numpy installation to build against

 It is currently simplest to build Python bindings using the full solution file, at present, as the Python project is dependant on the core image processing library.
 NOTE: Unless you have ```Debug``` build of Python 3.x, the bindings must be built in ```Release``` mode.